News and Newsmakers of 2017 revisited

 By Angela Stair

-In the first weeks of the New Year it is an annual tradition of the Tri-City Record to recall the headline stories of the past year.
+In this final week of 2017 and the first weeks of the New Year it is an annual tradition of the Tri-City Record to recall the headline stories of this past year.

 Following the News and Newsmakers feature, the Record will publish noteworthy stories and photos from the Press Box columns of 2017.

 Complete pages of each issue are archived at www.tricityrecord.com.
 They are also available for viewing on the Coloma Public Library website resources in newspaper archives at colomapubliclibrary.net.

 JANUARY 5, 2017